timkulp/ItsNotMagic/Chapter4.md

 Characters can reach into the body, but this is where they need to use the glove.
 If they use the glove to reach in and get the Obsidian Scarab, then nothing happens.
 If they use their hand, then the scarab will bite the player and summons a defender from the acid pool (with the tree).
 Use the Merfolk stats for the creatures that crawl from the acid.
 Their number will be equal to the number of players in the party (NPCs don’t count if the Barbarians have survived this long).
 Read the following to start the encounter:

 `As you reach into the body you are instantly bitten by something inside the body.
-Grabbing on to it you pull out the Obsidian Scarab that Dmitry described.
+Grabbing on to it you pull out the Obsidian Scarab that Calvin described.
 The wriggling insect turns inanimate as you pull it from the body but from the acid pool you see human sized creatures crawl onto the dungeon floor.
 As they stand up you notice their half human – half fish features.
 Their thick greenish blue scales drip acid as they raise up their spears to attack.`

 The **merfolk** are guarding the Obsidian Scarab and will concentrate their attack on the character who is in possession of the item.